fiyandamamuri/Kulinerin_MLDeploy/README.md

 endpoint https://kulinerin-app-q6za24kwsq-uc.a.run.app/v1/models/kulinerin-app:predict

-To use the endpoint, you can create repo such as, example:
+To use the models, you can create repo to create endpoint such as, example:

 Dockerfile https://github.com/kzquandary/sentimen/blob/c981308aa1003d1fb15af1e1871f55dba15938b5/Dockerfile